Inspectable Arithmetic for the Pay Off Mortgage vs Invest Calculator (Cash-Flow Neutral)

 Mode A: Mortgage Payment Computed From Mortgage Inputs

-If “Use mortgage calculator” is enabled, the calculator computes the regular mortgage payment P using the standard amortization formula.
+If Use mortgage calculator is enabled (the mode that reuses payment logic from the Canada Mortgage Calculator), the calculator computes the regular mortgage payment P using the standard amortization formula.

 Let: